cezi/julianowe-eu/_works/pocketbudget.md

 description4:
   title: Missed opportunities
-  text1: "<p>Interviews helped us receive a broader picture on how daily management of finances looks like.</br> Our main goal was to understand what problems were encountered, </br> what influenced the daily choices and what would help us be more content with our budget.</br></br> The response was strikingly similar from a person to a person. </br> Results of the interviews showed that main cause of dissatisfaction were:</br></br>
+  text1: "<p>Interviews helped us receive a broader picture on how daily management of finances looks like.</br> Our main goal was to understand what problems were encountered, </br> what influenced the daily choices and what would help us all be more content with our budget.</br></br> The response was strikingly similar from a person to a person interviewed. </br> Results of the interviews showed that main cause of dissatisfaction were:</br></br>
 <b>• Difficulty in planning the expenses</br>
 • Lack of knowledge of finances</br>
 • Problems with saving up for long term goals</br>